Luchador/GUD/readme.md

 This is a working Goldeneye 007 disassembly!

+To compile you will need a mips gcc compiler, I use n64 chain from https://cen64.com/ You will also need ARM9's fork of bass, https://github.com/ARM9/bass

 All code is disassembled!
-Known functions are labeled.
-Addresses in .data have not been symbolically represented yet.
+Known functions are labeled with meaningful names.

-All of 21990 compressed data segment is decompressed and assigned to .data.
+Not all raw addresses in code have been converted to labels.

 I think all strings are now represented by .asciiz statements.
-Alot of labels made.
-Still have to do formatting and structuring of data.
+Alot of the compressed data has meaningful names, just have to organize it now.

-Started Makefile and linker scripts.
+Makefile and linker scripts are hacky but they work.

 KNOWN BUGS:
-NONE!!!!

-Also, still need to take the big series of includes making a single object, and split to many objects linked to right spot.
-Deconstruction of individual files in ob_seg will happened during or as a result of this.

-This dissassembly was made possible by a ton of people who will all be listed later when I make a proper readme.
+In playing with C conversion, I've discovered that gcc likes to be different than the SGI compiler Rare originally used.
+This means that gcc will never be able to produce byte identicle code, which won't stop, just slow down the C decompile.
+If you know of a way to make gcc produce exact code, please tell me, or submit a pr when I start pushing C code.

+Side note: I am on the hunt for a reasonably priced (or remotely accessible) SGI Indy to be able to test C code on original compilers.

+This dissassembly was only made possible thanks to Zoinkity's awesome documentation, and Subdrag's wonderful GEedit.

+Not sure how to license the actual disassembled/decompiled code side of this project, but anything I am able to put a license on in this repo is public domain.